OpsLevel/report-deploy-github-action/README.md

-# OpsLevel Deploy Event Github Action
+# OpsLevel - Report Deploy Github Action

-This action emits a deploy event to OpsLevel.
+This action emits a deploy event for service to OpsLevel.

 ## Inputs

 ### `integration_url`

-**Required** The OpsLevel deploy integration id.
+**Required** The OpsLevel deploy integration url.

 ### `service`